What personal details should be on my CV?

 Simple logic applies here – don't include your work phone number or email address.
 Use your own personal email address or create a new account specifically for your job search, especially if your current email address is something like firstname.lastname@example.org.

-Be sure to add the phone number that will make it easier for potential recruiters or agencies to contact you, most likely your mobile phone.
+Be sure to put your mobile phone number on your CV.
 And double check you've got the right number on there!

 If you're worried about getting calls while you're at work, you may wish to put some times on there when it's better for you to be contacted.